Order Fixing the Day on which this Order is made as the Day on which section 121 of the Act Comes into Force: SI/2018-48

-Order Fixing Various Dates as the Day on which Certain Sections of the Act Come into Force
+Order Fixing the Day on which this Order is made as the Day on which section 121 of the Act Comes into Force

 (This note is not part of the Order.)